| 3. Excluded Factual Evidence The hearing judge excluded certain testimony that Three Angels

 its constitutional rights in any forum.
 This cannot be right,

-I. Contrary to the bearing judge's legal conclusions, the property used by Three
+and thus her ruling on this matter should be reversed.
+ARGUMENT I. Contrary to the bearing judge's legal conclusions, the property used by Three

 Angels to undertake its religious broadcasting ministry is used for exclusively